 Pots should be left outside as growing garlic indoors is not recommended and rarely produces good quality garlic bulbs.

 Care of Garlic

-Garlic is normally ready for harvesting when most of the foliage has turned yellowy-brown - this will be around mid August time.
-It' is important to dig the cloves before the foliage falls over otherwise the cloves will open up and rot in the ground.
-The problem with harvesting garlic is knowing when they are ripe - harvest too early and the bulbs will be small, harvest too late and the bulb will have split making harvest difficult and the cloves of low quality (they will have commenced their growing cycle for next year).
+Garlic is normally ready for harvesting when most of the foliage has turned yellowy-brown: this will be around mid August time.
+It's important to dig the cloves before the foliage falls over, as otherwise the cloves will open up and rot in the ground.
+The problem with harvesting garlic is knowing when they are ripe.
+Harvest too early and the bulbs will be small.
+Harvest too late and the bulb will have split, making harvest difficult and the cloves low quality (they will have commenced their growing cycle for next year).

-Problems will occur mainly in wet summers - the leaves may only have started to turn yellow but if the garlic is left in wet ground at this stage, the bulbs will very quickly become diseased.
+Problems tend to occur mainly in wet summers.
+The leaves may only have started to turn yellow, but if the garlic is left in wet ground at this stage the bulbs will very quickly become diseased.
 For this reason a second method is needed to determine what stage they have reached.
-If the weather is wet in early August, pull up one bulb and see how many sheaths (very thin papery layers around the bulb) you can peel off the bulb - if there are only three, harvest the bulbs, if there are four or more, wait another two weeks or until most of the leaves have turned brown.
+If the weather is wet in early August, pull up one bulb and see how many sheaths (very thin papery layers around the bulb) you can peel off the bulb.
+If there are only three, harvest the bulbs; if there are four or more, wait another two weeks or until most of the leaves have turned brown.